Forres Academy - New School Build

 Existing flooding occurs within the site boundary in the 1 in 200-year event.
 The source of this flooding is from the Burn of Mosset and Sanquhar Loch to the south of the site, with the predominant area affected being the existing school and smaller areas of flooding within Roysvale park.

-The extent of this flooding has been determined from SEPA flood maps, and a flood risk assessment completed by Moray Council in 2021.
+The extent of this flooding has been determined from SEPA flood maps, and a flood risk assessment completed by Moray Council in 2021 and recently updated to reflect the proposed finished levels of the site on removal of the existing academy building.

 To ensure that there is no additional flooding outwith the boundary of the site, if this site was selected, it is proposed that any flood water displaced by the new development will be accommodated by lowering levels elsewhere within the site boundary (known as compensatory storage).
 Given the low levels of flooding on the site, it is expected that only minor adjustments to the existing levels to the south of the site will be required to accommodate this.
 This in turn will ensure that there is no increase in flood risk to surrounding properties as a result of this development, up to the 1 in 200-year event (with an allowance for the effects of climate change).